 There are a ton of ways to interact with the sport of basketball.
 Most of us watch it on TV or listen on the radio.
 Social media and the Internet makes it easier than ever to see scores and the latest trade rumors.
 It’s even easier than ever to interact with other fans (or trash talk them, as the case may be).
 There are a ton of basketball apps out there and the selection is truly daunting.
 We think we can help.
 Here are the best NBA apps and basketball apps for Android!

 There are a selection of individual NBA team apps such as the official Cleveland Cavaliers app.
 However, those apps are usually pretty weak and you’d be better served following the team on social media or using a larger sports news source like theScore, ESPN, or Yahoo Sports.

 Price: Free / $9.99 per month / $60 per year

 The Athletic is an old school idea with a modern twist.
 It covers various sports, including the NBA and college basketball.
 However, there are no ads or any other distractions.
 The Athletic uses a pay-wall (with a free trial).
 Thus, it’s kind of like subscribing to the old newspaper again.
 You pay a monthly rate (or a yearly one), and you get unfettered access to an app full of writers who don’t have to write with advertisers in mind.
 It’s a unique idea and something a little different.
 Their coverage is decent, but it is still a young company.
-We assume it’ll get better over time.
+It’s still one of the great NBA apps.